February 10, June 11, October 11

 Wintertime sleep leaves spare time between the conclusion of Vigils and the beginning of morning prayer (Lauds), which always begins when the sun rises.
 Benedict allows for this spare time and recommends that the community use this time wisely.
 He asks that those who need to learn the words of prayer do so.
 Knowing the words, without reference to them during prayer, frees attention so that prayer is more a conscious, rather than a self-conscious, act.
 Words are there to carry us deeper until they are forgotten.
 The less we think about words during prayer the better.

 What, practically, is this art of conscious living and why bother with it?
 Conscious living is anything done that is not fantasy and distraction.
 It is living as we truly are and being available to the movements of love within and around us.
-Therefore, the Rule uses communal prayer as consciousness practiced; at the time of prayer, stay here with God and each other.
-A meditating community of the Rule places meditation at the centre of this communal prayer.
-Everything during communal prayer is consciousness practiced, whether this be attention thoughtlessly on the words of a psalm or on the mantra.
-Each one serves the communal journey into silence.
+Therefore, the rule uses communal prayer as consciousness practiced; at the time of prayer, stay here with God and each other.
+A meditating community of the rule will place meditation at the centre of this communal prayer.
+Everything during communal prayer is consciousness practiced, whether this be attention on the words of a psalm or on the mantra.
+Each one serves the other.

 What else can we do to be conscious?
 We might recall something of the psalms during the day.
-We could repeat these words, consciously over and over in the heart (without thought or analysis) as a kind of prayer phrase during a spare moment, maybe while in a queue or waiting at traffic lights.
+We could repeat these words over and over in the heart (without thought or analysis) as a kind of prayer phrase during a spare moment, maybe while in a queue or waiting at traffic lights?
 We could use the manta itself in this way.

 Staying awake to the people and things around us is consciousness as a way of life.
 This is what Benedict wants of us.
 And conscious living is what the Spirit of Jesus heals us for and draws us into; the loving way of the heart in all its forgotten fullness.
 This is living the kingdom of Heaven.
 Living in a state of fantasy and distraction is to fall asleep.